 A more solid effort in the 4×100 would see him as an anchor runner with Vista, Isac Gomez, and Pedro Subido.
 Narrowly clinching the Gold Medal over Japan with both registering 41.4, Pakistan a very close battle with Bronze in 41.5.

 1960 Olympics Rome

 In the 1960 Olympics in Rome.
 In conclusion, he timed a disappointing 23.16 in the heats placing 5th in heat 8 and did not progress.
-He was also a member of the 4×100 which was 4th in heat 4 in 41.55 and also failed to progress.
+He was also a member of the 4×100, which was 4th in heat 4 in 41.55, and failed to progress.

-By 1962, Bautista was playing second fiddle to Onofre.
+By 1962, Bautista was playing second fiddle to Rogelio Onofre.
 And was more of a relay runner.
-He timed 10.7 by age 28 in 1962 which placed him as the countries 5th fastest runner that year.
+He timed 10.7 by age 28 in 1962, which placed him as the country’s 5th fastest runner that year.

 Behind Onofre, Vista, Gomez, and Gaya.
-In the 200m he was now second to his contemporary Isac Gomez.
-Bautista timed 22.0 that year and in the Asian Games in Jakarta was eliminated 4th in his heat in 22.75.
-In conclusion after that year, he had retired.
+In the 200m, he was now second to his contemporary Isac Gomez.
+However, Bautista timed 22.0 that year and in the Asian Games in Jakarta was eliminated 4th in his heat in 22.75.
+In conclusion, after that year, he retired.

 Bautista died July 25, 2005, at age 71, in Pittsburgh, California, United States.